alialerwi/UIBK-703807-Advanced-C-CXX/slides/intro_slides.md

 - - -

-, but over time you will
+, but over time you will...

-- *get used to it*
 - learn useful techniques
 - learn how to prevent errors & pitfalls
 - better understand its internals